okami101/vuetify-admin/docs/guide/authorization.md

 ### Advanced usage

-In case of this resource permission API above is not enough for you, you can still pass to VtecAdmin options a specific `canAction` callback, which allows you to have more control for permission action filtering.
+In case of this resource permission API above is not enough for you, you can still pass to VuetifyAdmin options a specific `canAction` callback, which allows you to have more control for permission action filtering.
 It's executed on each resource link (if you use `$admin.getResourceLink` or `$admin.getResourceLinks`) or any resource CRUD action button in order to know if it must be active according the user permissions.

 This callback takes an `params` object with 3 properties :